backdrop-contrib/bootswatch_collection/README.md

-# bootswatch_collection
+# Bootswatch Collection for Backdrop CMS
-All available Bootswatch themes, implemented as Bootstrap Lite subthemes
+All available Bootswatch themes, implemented as Backdrop Bootstrap Lite subthemes

 This collection of themes is intended to be an easy way for Backdrop site builders to make use of the nice collection of free Bootstrap subthemes available from